Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 5. To remove a running container, you can use:-  `docker rm -f <container_name_or_id>`
  - This command forces the container to stop and then removes it.
 ---
+# 24. How to Update a Running Docker Container Without Downtime?
+To update a running Docker container without downtime, you can use strategies like **rolling updates** or **Blue-Green deployment**.
+1. **Rolling Updates (using Docker Swarm or Docker Compose)**:
+   - **Docker Swarm** allows you to update containers one by one, keeping the service available during the update.
+   - Example command in Docker Swarm:-   `docker service update --image <new_image> <service_name>`
+   - **Docker Compose** can also be used to update the containers without downtime by rebuilding and restarting the services one at a time.
+   - Example command:-  `docker-compose up -d --no-deps --build <service_name>`
+2. **Blue-Green Deployment**:
+   - In **Blue-Green Deployment**, you maintain two identical environments (Blue and Green).
+   - You run the updated version in the Green environment and switch the traffic from Blue to Green once everything is ready.
+This ensures no downtime.
+   - After the switch, you can remove the Blue environment.
+### **Summary**:
+- **Rolling Updates** (Docker Swarm or Compose) allow containers to be updated one by one with minimal or no downtime.
+- **Blue-Green Deployment** is another strategy that avoids downtime by switching between two environments.
+---